GoogleCloudPlatform/cloud-logging-data-source-plugin/CONTRIBUTING.md

 ## Contribution process

+### Download

+Download this plugin to the machine Grafana is running on, either using `git clone` or simply downloading it as a ZIP file.
+For the purpose of this guide, we'll assume the user "alice" has downloaded it into their local directory "/Users/alice/grafana/".
+If you are running the Grafana server using a user such as `grafana`, make sure the user has access to the directory.

 ### Build the plugin

 If you download the source, you need to build the plugin.
 Make sure you have all the prerequisites installed and configured: